Captain David McCampbell

 Aerial victory claims

-McCampbell was officially credited with 34 aerial victory claims between June 11, 1944 to November 14, 1944.
+In total, McCampbell was officially credited with 34 kills and became the U. S. Navy's highest scoring fighter ace.
+His first victory claim was on June 11, 1944 and his last on November 14, 1944.
 In total, McCampbell is credited with 34 kills and became the U. S. Navy's highest scoring fighter ace.

 For his World War II service, McCampbell earned the Medal of Honor, Navy Cross and Silver Star, Legion of Merit and the Distinguished Flying Cross (DFC) with two gold stars.